edwinteo96/library/README.md

 [MIT License](LICENSE)

 ## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request. ;)
+Contributions are always welcome!
+Please feel free to submit a pull request for any changes related! :)